Kavya-630/Predictive-Maintenance-of-Critical-Equipment/data/README.md

 ##  Suitable Machine Learning Models

-Given the dataset structure, the following models are appropriate:
+Based on the dataset structure, the following models are appropriate:

 - Logistic Regression
 - Random Forest